0xScans/audits/CryptoCart V2 Smart Contract Audit.md

 # CryptoCart V2 (CCv2) Smart Contract Audit 🛡️

 ## Overview
 This document provides the audit results for the CryptoCart V2 (CCv2) Smart Contract, focusing on security aspects and best practices.
+The contract has been renounced, meaning the owner's control is relinquished.

 **Contract Address**: `0x612E1726435fE38dD49A0B35b4065B56f49c8F11`